 While on a recent search for natural hangover remedies (damn you, wine), I came across something that was more than a little surprising: Mustard baths are a thing.
 A big thing.
 People—all the way back to the ancient Romans—have been soaking their bodies in mustard and touting its detoxifying benefits.
-The magical seed is said to alleviate stress, insomnia, muscle soreness, and sinus pressure.
+Proponents claim the magical seed alleviates stress, insomnia, muscle soreness, and sinus pressure.
 In other words, there are a lot of healing benefits for something we once considered a mere condiment.

 Read on to learn how my first mustard bath shocked my senses and majorly, uh, detoxed my system.

 The mustard bath is an Ayurvedic bath salt formulated with, unsurprisingly, organic mustard powder, in addition to a range of therapeutic salts and essential oils.
 The idea is that a heaping scoop of the stuff in a tub full of hot water—followed by a 15- to 20-minute soak—can do everything from boost immunity to de-stress.
 It touts a pretty impressive fan base in the wellness community, with fans turning to the product for both its detoxifying abilities as well as its more mentally healing properties.